Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 Range
 ++++++

-:class:`str`, :class:`int` and :class:`float` type parameters can optionally set a minimum and maximum value.
+Setting a range allows for keeping user-input within certain boundaries or limits.

+Only the following 3 parameter types support ranges:

+- :class:`str`
+- :class:`int`
+- :class:`float`

-For strings, this limits the character count, whereas for numeric types this limits the magnitude.
+For a string, a range limits the character count, whereas for the numeric types, the magnitude is limited.

-Refer to the :class:`.app_commands.Range` page for more info and code examples.
+Jump to the :class:`.app_commands.Range` page for further info and code examples!

 .. _guide_slash_commands_transformers: